adrianyau/SQL-Final-Project/QA.md

 WHERE country != '(not set)'
 ```

-3. In the 'analytics' table where it tracks website information data, duplications can occur because user can double-click on a page link, re-click on a page link if the website does not respond, mistakenly clicked on a page link, or even clicking back and forth between page links.
+3. In the 'analytics' table where it tracks website information data, there was a ton of redudant data.
 To remove such duplications, the DISTINCT() function was used:

  ```sql
 SELECT *